Provider Recruitment Program

 This is a competitive process and a number of factors will be considered, such as need and the ability of the contracted entity to support future patient growth.
 Therefore, not all applicants may receive an award.
 For more details, refer to the RFA, Section IV: Competitive Proposals.

 Upon review of all applications, L.A.
-Care will notify applicants of official awards via email, regular mail, or both within ten (10) weeks from the cycle deadline.
+Care will notify applicants of official awards via email within ten (10) weeks from the cycle deadline.

 The contracted entity is required to replace the provider within 36 months from the start date of the grant period to fulfill the remaining service requirement.
 Should the provider leave before completing the required 36 months of continuous service, the contracted entity is obligated to notify L.A.
 Care of this disruption within 15 calendar days from the provider’s last date of employment.
 Written notice should be sent via email to RLewis@lacare.org with a cc: to CommunityBenefits@lacare.org.
 Should the contracted entity fail to notify L.A.
 Care of the provider’s departure within this timeframe, L.A.
 Care reserves the right to withhold further payments and to not consider contracted entity for future PRP grant opportunities.
-No further grant awards will be provided until the provider has been replaced with another provider that serves at least the same number of hours as the departed provider.
+No further grant awards will be considered until the provider has been replaced with another provider that serves at least the same number of hours as the departed provider.

 We strongly recommend you to join at least one of the informational calls offered during the application cycle.
 Please refer to the RFA Section VII: Information Conference Calls for dates, times and instructions.
 For more information, you may also visit our website www.lacare.org/elevateproviders.